matthewmechtly/CourseProject/README.md

 # CourseProject

-The Project Proposal is located in Project_Proposal.pdf
+The Project Proposal is located in Team_Discovery_Channel-Project_Proposal_CS410.pdf

-As of 10/24/2021, this is the only work that has been done on this project
+As of 10/24/2021, this is the only work that has been done on this project.